-“I have done too many bad things to find peace.” – No, you may need to work a bit harder at it.
+“I have done too many bad things to find peace.” – Ok.
+Then you may need to work harder at it.

-“I have to start meditating, become religious, do yoga, become a vegetarian and more.” – No, not necessarily.
-You need to find your own way and decide what works best for you.
+“I have to start meditating, do yoga, become a vegetarian ….” – No. You need to find your own way and decide what works best for you.

 “The world is a bad place.
-Living in peace only works if I go off living on an island by myself.” – Running away is not the answer when you need to cope with life here and now and make peace inside of you.
+Living in peace only works if I go off living on an island by myself.” – Running away is not the answer.
+You can make peace with life here and now.

 What is the “living in peace” attitude?